keithwhor/nodal/README.md

 For example, the `db.json` values associated with `"development"` will get loaded into `Nodal.my.Config.db` when you run Nodal locally.

-## init.js
+## Initialization

-init.js is the bootstrapping script for your server.
+`app/init.js` is the bootstrapping script for your server.

 You should use it to assign initializers, middleware, bind your data layers, and prepare your application to listen for incoming connections.